aternosorg/mc-server-management/README.md

 ## About

-This is a TypeScript/JavaScript client library for the Minecraft server management protocol added in 25w35a.
+This is a TypeScript/JavaScript client library for the Minecraft server management protocol added in 1.21.9.

 ## Features

 - Complete type definitions
 - Builders for all request parameters
 - Full API coverage (including Notifications)
-- Authentication support (required since 25w37a)
+- Authentication support
 - Promise-based API
 - Automatic reconnection
 - TLS support